scrtlabs/snip20-reference-impl/README.md

 > [!IMPORTANT]
 > The version in this branch has 64-bit balances and is recommended for tokens with 6 decimals only.
+>
+> See [here](https://github.com/SolarRepublic/snip20-reference-impl/tree/prod/ref-impl-balance128) for a branch that implements 128-bit balances.

 ## <a name="instantiation"></a>Token instantiation